Pylons/pyramid/BFG_HISTORY.rst

   ``remoteuserauthenticationpolicy`` and
-  ``authtktauthenticationpolicy``) and the `aclauthorizationpolicy`` authorization policy directive as described in the changes to the "Security" narrative documenation chapter and the wiki tutorials.
+  ``authtktauthenticationpolicy``) and the `aclauthorizationpolicy`` authorization policy directive as described in the changes to the "Security" narrative documentation chapter and the wiki tutorials.

 Features
 --------